 It doesn’t matter whether you’re young or old, keen for adventure or looking to relax, on a budget or ready to splurge, a holiday in the NT is an experience like no other.
 Whether you visit the Top End, Red Centre, or are lucky enough to travel to both, there are countless one-of-a-kind encounters to be had in the NT.

 The Top End offers both a cosmopolitan and outback holiday experience with iconic national parks, waterfalls, ancient culture, unique wildlife and exceptional local dining.
-There are four distinct regions in the Top End – Darwin, Kakadu, Katherine and Arnhem Land – and each has plenty to offer.
+There are 4 distinct regions in the Top End – Darwin, Kakadu, Katherine and Arnhem Land – and each has plenty to offer.